cybercris/hooks/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
-Rocketseat's module 07 about redux
+Rocketseat's module 08 about hooks

 ## Librarys used
 *   react-redux